 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

-A rugged, non-technical descent of the gorgeous sculpted granite, clear water and deep pools of Haigler Creek in the Hellsgate Wilderness, ending at the confluence with Tonto Creek.
+A rugged, non-technical descent of the gorgeous sculpted granite, clear water, and deep pools of Haigler Creek in the Hellsgate Wilderness, ending at the confluence with Tonto Creek.

-Haigler Creek runs right through the Alderwood recreation site, from there just head downstream.
-Don't bother trying to keep your feet dry, you will very soon be hiking, wading and swimming in the creek, and will be for the rest of the day.
-This creek is non-stop rock scrambling and boulder hopping, but only occasional vegetation that has to be fought through.
+Haigler Creek runs right through the Alderwood recreation site; from there, head downstream.
+Don't bother trying to keep your feet dry.
+You will very soon be hiking, wading, and swimming in the creek and will be for the rest of the day.
+This creek is non-stop rock scrambling and boulder hopping, but only occasional vegetation has to be fought through.
 You'll also be swimming constantly (drybag mandatory), including several swims of 50 yards or more.

 If you're lucky enough to be on a multi-day trip down the Tonto, spend the night here and continue downstream the next morning.
-Otherwise, your exit is the Hellsgate #37 trail, 7+ tough miles up and out to the Hellsgate trail head, where you will have spotted a car or arranged for a pickup.
+Otherwise, your exit is the Hellsgate #37 trail, 7+ tough miles up and out to the Hellsgate trailhead, where you will have spotted a car or arranged for a pickup.

 Haigler Creek (always filter / purify creek water due to heavy upstream human use and cattle ranching in the area).
 Water may be cloudy with silt after periods of heavy rain and runoff.

 Good campsites aren't plentiful, but they do exist.
 Good camping at the Haigler/Tonto confluence.